Learning to Simulate: Generative Metamodeling via Quantile Regression: Quantile-Regression-Based Generative Metamodeling

 Given the variety of deep generative models for image generation \citep{Murphy23Probabilistic}, we emphasize that generative metamodeling has a distinct technical focus.
 We prioritize (i) distributional proximity between the generative metamodel and the simulator's output, and (ii) fast generation speed.
 In contrast, image generation models often aim to create visually appealing, diverse, and realistic-looking images for human perception.

-In this paper, we address cases with continuous covariates $\bx$ and one- or low-dimensional output $Y(\bx)$, whereas image generation typically involves categorical covariates and high-dimensional output.
+This paper focuses on continuous covariates $\bx$ and one- or low-dimensional output $Y(\bx)$, whereas image generation typically involves categorical covariates and high-dimensional output.
 These cases are far from trivial.
 We seek theoretical characterization of the generative metamodel's distributional convergence, requiring careful analysis of tail behavior---an aspect uncommon in image generation.